gbmhunter/blog/content/posts/2021/01-01-happy-new-year-2021/_index.md

 ### Acquisition

-{{% img src="acquisitions-2019-2020.png" width="800px" caption="The top channels of 2020 as a bar graph, compared with 2019.
+{{% figure src="acquisitions-2019-2020.png" width="800px" caption="The top channels of 2020 as a bar graph, compared with 2019.
 Image from Google Analytics." %}}

-{{% img src="top-channels-2019-2020.png" width="400px" caption="The top channels of 2020 as a percentage, compared with 2019.
+{{% figure src="top-channels-2019-2020.png" width="400px" caption="The top channels of 2020 as a percentage, compared with 2019.
 Image from Google Analytics." %}}

 ### Most Popular Referrers

-{{% img src="referrals-2020.png" width="800px" caption="The top referrers of 2020.
+{{% figure src="referrals-2020.png" width="800px" caption="The top referrers of 2020.
 Image from Google Analytics." %}}

 ## Goal Completion